 Jeremiah 12:1-2 ESV

 Jeremiah is asking the Lord some bold questions here in verses 1-4.
-Jeremiah has just learned that the men of Anathoth, Jeremiah’s own hometown (Jer.
+Jeremiah has just learned that the men of Anathoth, Jeremiah’s hometown (Jer.
 1:1) schemed to have him killed.
-They actually ordered him not to prophesy or he would die by their hands.
+They ordered him not to prophesy, or he would die by their hands.
 Just wanted you to understand Jeremiah’s state of mind and how brokenhearted he must have been.

 I don’t know about you, but anytime any form of persecution comes whether it’s rejection or the most severe cases giving our life to follow Christ.
 I believe it still hurts the worst when it comes from your community, friends or family.

-Seems that our enemy loves to stir up those in a community against each other.
-I believe every single snare or pit that is dug in the body is to get us to pick each other apart to the bone.
-Sometimes we do it innocently, I have done it.
+It seems that our enemy loves to stir up those in a community against each other.
+I believe every single snare or pit that is dug for the body is to get us to pick each other apart to the bone.
+Sometimes we do it innocently, and I have done it.
 I know we all have.
-I believe though once we know and see it, we can change it, of course through The Holy Spirit.
+I believe once we know and see it, we can change it, of course through The Holy Spirit.